A climate change dashboard for the Hudson Valley

 Wind strength 🌬️

-Annual average wind strength has been increasing slightly over the last four decades, but, overall, hasn’t changed much over the last 80 years.
+Annual average wind strength hasn’t changed much over the last 80+ years.

 To understand more about trends in wind, other atmospheric levels would need to be examined, such as around the jet stream.

-Thunderstorm risk displays a great deal of year-to-year variability.
-Driven by prevailing winds, the temperature, and moisture availability, it doesn’t appear that a warming climate is necessarily increasing the chance for thunderstorm activity, although recent warm, moist years have been associated with above-median thunderstorm risk.
+Thunderstorm fuel displays a great deal of year-to-year variability.
+Driven by prevailing winds, temperatures, and moisture availability, it doesn’t appear that a warming climate is necessarily increasing the chance for thunderstorm activity, although recent warm, moist years have been associated with higher thunderstorm fuel.

 Bottom line - our climate is changing

-Rainfall is as variable as ever, but a slight wetting trend may be occurring
+Rainfall is variable, but a slight wetting trend may be occurring.

-Our gradual trend toward lower annual snowfall over the last decade is likely linked to our rising temperatures
+A trend toward lower annual snowfall is likely linked to rising temperatures.

-Thunderstorm risk and wind speeds have not changed too much over the decades
+Thunderstorm fuel and winds have not changed too much over the decades.